jrochkind/texts/search_compare/article.md

 ### EDS

-As the EBSCOHost traditional API was fairly decent, I was somewhat surprised to see how difficult to work with the EDS API, from the same vendor, was.
-It is a very odd API.
-It does offer some 'discovery' functions missing from EBSCOHost traditional, but also is missing the granular citation metadata in the response, and it's very difficult to work with its authentication model.
+The EDS API presented a number of challenges, chief of which, was dealing with authentication.
+While EDS is provided by the same vendor as the older more basic EBSCOHost 'traditional' API, EDS was in many ways more challenging to work with than EBSCOHost.
+The EDS API does offer some of the 'discovery' functions missing from EBSCOHost traditional API, but it lacks the granular citation metadata found in the EBSCOHost Traditional API product.

-In general, the API seems to be just barely/exactly enough to implement a near identical clone to the EDS API (and not even this without some difficulty), but is not flexible or powerful enough to do much else without lots of challenges.
+In general, the API seems to be just barely/exactly enough to implement a near identical clone to the out-of-the-box EDS interface (and not even this without some difficulty).

 #### Notable features